Background

 Learn more about the background to the Inquiry here

+On 17 September 2019 the Cabinet Secretary for Health and Sport announced that a public inquiry into the hospitals.
 The Inquiry is independent and its progress and lines of enquiry are determined by the Chair.
 These are tailored to fulfil the Terms of Reference set out by the Cabinet Secretary for Health and Sport in the Scottish Parliament on 15 June 2020.
-You can find more about the structure, conduct and terms of reference for the Inquiry here.

 The Inquiry will publish regularly the cumulative costs of the Inquiry.
-You can read more about this and how the costs are broken down here
+For more information follow the link below.

 Who is Involved?